caffeine-suite/caffeine-script/README.md

 - Most good programming practices reduce code-size.
 The rest increase clarity.
 - I measure code size in tokens.
 It is an objective measure that is roughly proportional to the semantic complexity of the code - unlike line counts.
 - "Without sacrificying clarity" is subjective.

+#### How small or big should the language be?

+With CaffeineMC, I thankfully don't have to answer this question.
+Everyone can choose for themselves.

 # Goals